praul/autoreply/README.md

 This is a python based, mail server independent out-of-office notice for multiple mail accounts.
 **Do you have multiple mail accounts on hosts, that don't support proper out-of-office notices?**
 This could be for you.
 Run this on server, nas, homelab or raspberry.
-Run this on any device that is on 24/7 and supports python.
+Run this on any device that is powered on 24/7 and supports python.

 See Changelog here: https://github.com/praul/autoreply/wiki/Changelog